porrey/Solar-Calculator/README.md

 [![Build Status](https://travis-ci.com/porrey/Solar-Calculator.svg?branch=master)](https://travis-ci.com/porrey/Solar-Calculator)

 # Solar-Calculator #
-Calculates the sunrise and sunset for a given date and location (using geo coordinates).
+Calculates the sunrise and sunset for a given date and location (using GEO coordinates).
 This library uses the method outlined NOAA Solar Calculations Day spreadsheet found at http://www.esrl.noaa.gov/gmd/grad/solcalc/calcdetails.html.

 # Installing #
 Add this to your project in Visual Studio using NuGet Package Manager UI and ID **SolarCalculator** or using the Package Manager Console.